 Allegheny County No-Fault Divorce Attorneys

-Pennsylvania is a “no fault” state, meaning spouses can obtain a divorce when the marriage is “irretrievably broken” and the parties have either lived separate and apart for two years or consented to a divorce.
+Pennsylvania is a “no fault” state, meaning spouses can obtain a divorce when the marriage is “irretrievably broken” and the parties have either lived separate and apart for at least one year or consented to a divorce.

 Parties may continue to live in the same house, yet still be separated and “living apart.”
 Fault grounds for divorce also still exist in Pennsylvania.